Streaming and Suspense

 5. Finally, React hydrates the user interface to make it interactive.

-Chart - Server Rendering without Streaming
+Chart showing Server Rendering without Streaming

 These steps are sequential and blocking, meaning the server can only render the HTML for a page once all the data has been fetched.
 And, on the client, React can only hydrate the UI once the code for all components in the page has been downloaded.